No9/tide-trace/README.md

 ## example usage

-For a prebuilt example application see https://github.com/No9/tide-trace-test
+For a prebuilt applications see examples folder

 Make a project